MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/datepicker.md

 Internally, the `DatePicker` ensures that `Date` is between `MinimumDate` and `MaximumDate`, inclusive.
 If `MinimumDate` or `MaximumDate` is set so that `Date` is not between them, `DatePicker` will adjust the value of `Date`.

-All five properties are backed by [`BindableProperty`](https://developer.xamarin.com/api/type/Xamarin.Forms.BindableProperty/) objects, which means that they can be styled, and the properties can be targets of data bindings.
+All eight properties are backed by [`BindableProperty`](https://developer.xamarin.com/api/type/Xamarin.Forms.BindableProperty/) objects, which means that they can be styled, and the properties can be targets of data bindings.
 The `Date` property has a default binding mode of [`BindingMode.TwoWay`](https://developer.xamarin.com/api/field/Xamarin.Forms.BindingMode.TwoWay/), which means that it can be a target of a data binding in an application that uses the [Model-View-ViewModel (MVVM)](~/xamarin-forms/enterprise-application-patterns/mvvm.md) architecture.

 ## Initializing the DateTime properties